The Murdering Woodsman

 (Reference: Turkish Delight is an enchanted candy used as a lure by the White Witch in C.S.
 Lewis’s Chronicles of Narnia)

 Lily’s next question was “So what did it feel like?”
-I couldn’t find the words to give her an honest answer, but I did recall an image that stayed with me during my illness: A giant testosterone-fueled, thick-bearded woodsman with a felling axe.
-He would swing this axe, arching back and propelling forward with all his force to carve a dent in my lung.
+I couldn’t find the words to give her an honest answer, but I did recall an image that stayed with me: A giant testosterone-fueled, thick-bearded woodsman with a felling axe.
+He would swing this axe, arching back and propelling forward with all his might to carve a dent in my lung.
 He did this again and again--his arms moving in a perfect continuous arc with such precision and relentlessness.
 Throughout the illness, I almost always had tears in my eyes due to the cough reflex, but some of it was also from the sadness I felt seeing the fierce intent in his eyes.
 This dude did not want me to live, period.

 I’m continuously surprised at how stunted our language is in its ability to describe pain.
 We seem to only grasp at its shadows with metaphors—and that too not to describe the totality of the pain experience but just enough to distinguish one type of pain from another.
 Chronic cough can feel like anything from a game of whack-a-mole to a grinding axe.
 All the different types of ‘pain in head’ associated with depression and anxiety have to succumb to metaphors because there is no obvious physicality or locus of pain.
 Unfortunately, the medical community relies on frequency metrics and Likert scales to understand this phenomenon.
 If diagnostic criteria made room for metaphoric expressions of pain, we’d probably understand, empathize, and treat people better.